 Contact your subject librarian for tailored advice about finding grey literature for your research topic.
 The document below guides you through the general process and presents several strategies.

 Published journals may be susceptible to biases against reporting negative or neutral outcomes, a phenomenon known as "positive result bias."
-Researching grey literature or cross-referencing published studies with their grey literature counterparts (e.g. study protocols, clinical trials) can help combat various publication biases.
+Including grey literature or cross-referencing published studies with their grey literature counterparts (e.g. study protocols, clinical trials) can help combat various publication biases.

 For other research projects, grey literature may be: